-- 1. Procedures for gap measurement - 1.1.
-Demonstrate compliance with paragraphs 5.1.8. and [5.1.9.] in accordance with the procedures of paragraphs 1.2. through 1.4. of this annex, with the head restraint adjusted to its lowest height position and any backset position intended for occupant use. - 1.2.
-The area of measurement is anywhere on the front surface of the head restraint within the following distances from the centerline of the designated seating position: - 1.2.1.
-[127 mm for seats required to have 254 mm minimum head restraint width; and] - 1.2.2.
-85 mm [for seats required to have a 170 mm head restraint width.] - 1.3.1.
-Applying a load of no more than 5 N against the area of measurement specified in paragraph 1.2., place a $165 \pm 2$ mm diameter spherical head form against any gap such that at least two points of contact are made within the area.
-The surface roughness of the head form is less than 1.6 $\mu$ m, root mean square. - 1.3.2.
-Determine the gap dimension by measuring the straight line distance between the inner edges of the two furthest contact points, as shown in Figures 2 and 3.
+- 1.1.
+Procedures for gap evaluation.[U21] Demonstrate compliance with 5.1.8.with the procedures of 2.1 through 2.3 and 4.1 through 4.7 of this annex.
+Demonstrate compliance with [5.1.9[U22].] in accordance with the procedures of 2.1 through 2,3 or 3,1 through 3.x of this annex, at the manufacturer's option, with the head restraint adjusted to its lowest height position and any backset position intended for occupant use. - 2.1 Gap measurement using a sphere.
+The area of measurement is anywhere on the front surface of the head restraint between two vertical longitudinal planes passing at 85 mm on either side of the torso reference line.[U23] - 2.2.
+Applying a load of no more than 5 N against the area of measurement specified in 1.2., place a 165 ± 2 mm diameter spherical head form against any gap such that at least two points of contact are made within the area.
+The surface roughness of the head form is less than 1.6 μ m, root mean square. - 2.3 Determine the gap dimension by measuring the straight line distance between the inner edges of the two furthest contact points, as shown in Figures 2 and 3. - 3.1 Linear measurement of gap.
+[ECE language to be added] - 4.1 Procedure for determining rearward displacement for head restraint at gap greater than 60 mm.
+Rearward displacement of the headform is determined in accordance with the procedures of 4.2 through 4.7. - 4.2 Adjust the head restraint to the highest position of vertical adjustment intended for occupant use[U24].